VitaliiKalyta96/Telegram-Bot/README.md

 Done!
 Congratulations on your new bot.
 You will find it at t.me/"user_name".
 Created API.

-This Api insert in file env.py under variable API_KEY="...."
+This Api copy in file env.py under variable API_KEY="...."

 In order to, run Telegram-Bot-Simple you will must entry main.py and click button Run or